mention-me/magento2-integration/README.md

 *Important: As with installing any new software on your system, don't forget to take appropriate backup steps, and to test your release in a development or staging environment before deploying to production.*

+Please get in touch via support@mention-me.com if you require assistance.